sitegeist/Sitegeist.Origami/README.md

 Sitegeist.Origami
 =================

-Asynchronous optimisation of images for Flow and Neos with a neos-jobqueue.
+Asynchronous optimization of images for Flow and Neos with a neos-jobqueue.
 Based on MOC.ImageOptimizer https://packagist.org/packages/moc/imageoptimizer)

 Introduction
 ------------